popgenmethods/ldpop/README.md

 ## License

-ldpop is not yet publicly released; please do not share with others.

-When ldpop is publicly released, it will be free software under conditions of GNU GPL v3.
+LDpop is free software under conditions of GNU GPL v3.

 # TODO

 Tasks, in roughly the order of importance (edited by Jeff S. 3/9/16):
-* Write better tests in test/
 * When finished, print out something like "Cleaning up results..." (right now it looks like it is hanging after it's finished, when it is really cleaning up all the results in serial)